British Rail Class D16/1: Design

 The primary suspension consisted of equalising beams with coil springs; the equalising beams were located within the bogie 'sandwich type' side frame, whilst the secondary suspension utilised a two bolsters per bogie incorporating four transverse leaf springs.
-The locomotive weight was carried on four sliding elements on the bolster, with a center pivot used to transfer tractive forces.
+The locomotive weight was carried on four sliding elements on the bolster, with a centre pivot used to transfer tractive forces.

 The locomotive body was a cowl unit design, consisting of structural longitudinal members, with cross stretchers forming the supports for the internal equipment including the engine-generator.
 The locomotive superstructure was mechanically separated from the load-bearing structures by pivots at either end of the body and incorporated roof doors for access to the diesel engine.
 The driving cabs incorporating nose sections were also separate structures; each cab was accessible from the other via an inner walkway, and passage between locomotives was enabled by end corridor connections.
-Each cab 'nose' contained a traction motor cooling fan, and an vacuum exhauster.
+Each cab 'nose' contained a traction motor cooling fan, and a vacuum exhauster.

 The external design was a streamlined, art-deco style twin cab design in a black and chromatic silver livery.
 English Electric supplied the engine from its Rugby factory, the DC Generator from its Bradford works, and Traction Motors from Dick, Kerr & Co. in Preston.
 Vacuum brakes were from Westinghouse, and the oil-fired train-heat boiler was from Clarkson.

 The engine, and main and auxiliary generators formed a single unit which was mounted on anti-vibration mounts.
 For use in the locomotive the engine was rated at 1,600 hp at 750 rpm; the engine was water-cooled.
 Water, lubricating oil and fuel pumps were driven from one end of the engine's crankshaft.
 Two Serck radiators were used for cooling, each with water and oil cooling elements.

 The main generator was a 1,080 kilowatt, 650 volt, and 1,660 amp continuous rated self-ventilated machine directly connected to the engine's crankshaft and supported by an extension of the diesel engine's bedplate.
 The generator used two separately excited field windings whilst generating, using a series winding for battery-powered (60 cell, 236 Ahr, D.P.
 Kathanode) motor starting.
 An auxiliary generator end connected to the main generator rated at 50 kW, 135 V 375 A supplied control equipment, compressors, motor cooling blowers, lighting, as well as providing the excitation for the main generator.
 Both generators projected from the engine room into a separate dust-filtered control equipment cubicle.

 Each axle was powered: the traction motors were axle-hung, nose-suspended, driving the wheelsets via a single reduction gear.
 The motors were connected in three parallel connected groups of sets of two motors connected in series; each motor was a series-wound machine rated at 220 hp, 300 V, 550 A.

 Locomotive power control could be varied through 8 notches, obtained via three engine speeds used (450, 620, 750 rpm) with additional control obtained by varying the main generator excitation.